singh728om/Competitive-Coding/README.md

 # Competitive-Coding
-Core Concept of competitive coding for begineers.
+Core Concept of competitive coding for beginner.